OpenNebula/docs/source/quick_start/usage_basics/running_kubernetes_clusters.rst

    * deployed a :ref:`Metal Edge Cluster <first_edge_cluster>` on AWS, and
    * deployed a :ref:`Virtual Machine <running_virtual_machines>` with WordPress on that Metal Edge Cluster.

 At this point, we are ready to deploy something more complex on our Metal Edge Cluster: an enterprise-grade, multi-master Kubernetes cluster based on SUSE Rancher’s RKE2 Kubernetes distribution.
-Like the WordPress VM, the Kubernetes cluster is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`__, where you can find it as the multi-VM appliance **Service OneKE**, the OpenNebula Kubernetes Edition.
+Like the WordPress VM, the Kubernetes cluster is available in the `OpenNebula Public Marketplace <https://marketplace.opennebula.io>`.
+You can find it as the multi-VM appliance **Service OneKE**, the OpenNebula Kubernetes Edition.

 To deploy the Kubernetes cluster, we’ll follow these high-level steps: